Integration Testing CI Pipeline

 The CI tests are designed to be able to test a particular version of any sub component(s).
 Versions can be requested by upstream pipelines using these environment variables:

-By default, these are sourced from the SKAO Central Artefact Repository.
-If a software version contains dev, the corresponding Helm chart & container image will be sourced from GitLab instead (using a GitLab project ID specified in Makefile).
+By default, software components use their latest main-branch build, discovered automatically from the GitLab package registry (scripts/find_latest_main_sw.py queries the API and filters by pipeline.ref == "main").
+If a software version contains dev, the corresponding Helm chart & container image will be sourced from GitLab instead of the SKAO Central Artefact Repository (CAR) (using a GitLab project ID specified in Makefile).
+An explicit release version (no dev in the string) will be sourced from CAR.

 CNIC Tests